 - 2.9 The institution, through ownership or formal arrangements or agreements, provides and supports student and faculty access and user privileges to adequate library collections and services and to other learning/information resources consistent with the degrees offered.
 Collections, resources, and services are sufficient to support all its educational, research, and public service programs.
-(Learning Resources and Services) - 2.10 The institution provides student support programs, services, and activities consistent with its mission that promote student learning and enhance the development of its students.
-(Student Support Services)
+(Learning resources and services) - 2.10 The institution provides student support programs, services, and activities consistent with its mission that are intended to promote student learning and enhance the development of its students.
+(Student support services)